 Booking tickets online with a travel agency like China Highlights is the fastest and most convenient way.

 The passengers who are arriving will disembark their trains at the B4 Platform.
-Go up to level B2 via the escalators, and then undergo the passport checking at the Mainland Departure Clearance area.
+Go up to level B2 via the escalators, and then undergo passport checking at the Mainland Departure Clearance area.
 Go through the adjacent China Customs area and walk down the passageway.
 At Hong Kong Immigration, they will check your passport and visa status.
-Undergo the Hong Kong Quarantine check, if any, pass through Hong Kong Customs, and then have your ticket checked before exiting the station.
+Undergo the Hong Kong Quarantine check, if any, pass through Hong Kong Customs, and then have your E-ticket checked before exiting the station.

 Hong Kong West Kowloon Station is part of the Kowloon travel hub that includes Austin Station and Kowloon Station.
 It enjoys favorable public transportation and has easy access to other parts of the city.
 West Kowloon Station is adjacent to MTR Austin and Kowloon stations.
-The newly-built West Kowloon Transport Bus Terminus is set up on the ground floor, providing extensive local public bus routes and long-distance coach service.
+The West Kowloon Transport Bus Terminus is set up on the ground floor, providing extensive local public bus routes and long-distance coach service.

 The following three ways of transportation conveniently get you to and from West Kowloon Station.